WE THE DREAMER

 Let this scene appear as if it is still the first dream of awareness, with everything arising inside one field of experience.
 Hold sights, sounds, thoughts, and feelings as appearances within awareness you can observe, not as a solid world “out there” acting on you.

-• The sense that the world is “pressing in on you” drops half a notch.
+• The “pressing in” feeling drops a notch.

 • Not a cosmology you have to defend; it’s a working frame you try on for a few breaths at a time.